Real Madrids fantastic Four Face Atletico Test - UrduPoint

 It was in the second half of last season that Vinicius excelled, earning the runner-up spot on the Ballon d'Or podium.

-Bellingham will be fresh to face Atletico after he was suspended for Madrid's last two league games.
-The team badly missed him against Betis.
+Bellingham was badly missed against Betis and his suspension could be a problem on Tuesday, although after missing several games he should be raring to go at the Metropolitano next week.

-His effort and quality helps link the attack and defence and, after firing blanks at the start of the season, Bellingham has been chipping in with goals, notching 11 goals in 36 matches.
+His work-rate and quality helps link the attack and defence and, after firing blanks at the start of the season, Bellingham has been chipping in with goals, notching 11 goals in 36 matches.

 Rodrygo may have less of a star billing than the other three attackers, but has 13 goals himself in 38 games and leaves opponents for dead with his slick dribbling.